 Do I need approval?

-Before you undertake any development or building works, you will need to determine what approvals are required.
+Before you undertake any development or building works, you need to determine what approvals are required.

-A Development Application (DA) is required for most development in the local area, however, a DA is not always necessary.
+A Development Application is usually required for most development in the local area, but it is not always necessary.
 You might be able to undertake the development as:

 - exempt development, which does not require approval